Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Vibe: Pulsing parties, open until 2 a.m.

-A casual brunch and game-viewing spot during the day, The Charles is a high-energy nightlife hub on the weekends.
+A casual brunch and game-viewing spot during the day, The Perch is a high-energy nightlife hub on the weekends.
 There are two full-service bars with a neon-adorned dance floor on the upper level.
-The club is open late, but you’ll want to start your night out early on Saturdays to take advantage of The Charles’s $40 “All You Can Drink” promotion from 5-8 p.m.
+The club is open late, but you’ll want to start your night out early to take advantage of happy hour and game day specials.

 Nobles Bar & Grill